MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Return Value

 1 if the set contains an element whose sort key matches the parameter key.
-0 if the set does not contain an element with a matching key.
+0 if the set doesn't contain an element with a matching key.

 ### Remarks